saadusm93/AirQualityHealthIndex-Calgary/Overview.md

    venv\Scripts\activate (Windows)
    pip install -r requirements.txt

-4. Run the Streamlit app:
+4. Use CMD or Conda Prompt to navigate to where you stored the streamlit app script and run the Streamlit app:
    ```bash
    streamlit run streamlit_app.py